Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 4 Pin Relay Wiring Diagram

-Before wiring the relay first, you should understand the wiring diagram of the relay.
-A relay has two circuits, a coil (electromagnet), and high amperage circuit.
-Each circuit has two terminals.
-The coil circuit’s terminals are 85 and 86.
-Terminal 85 is given a negative power source, and 86 is given a positive power source.
+Before starting, first, you should understand the wiring diagram of the relay.
+A relay has two circuits, a coil (electromagnet), and a high amperage route.
+Each route has two terminals.
+The coil route’s terminals are 85 and 86.
+Terminal 85 is given a negative energy source, and 86 is given a positive energy source.

-The relay’s second high amperage circuit consists of two terminals called 30 and 87, in which terminal 30 is a common terminal.
-It means through terminal 30, the battery’s 12-volt power source enters the relay.
-Similarly, the relay’s high amperage circuit’s terminal 87 is considered a power-out terminal.
-It means through terminal 87, the 12-volt power leaves the relay and goes to the component.
+The relay’s second high amperage route consists of two terminals called 30 and 87, in which terminal 30 is a common terminal.
+It means through terminal 30, the battery’s 12-volt energy source enters the relay.
+Similarly, the relay’s high amperage route’s terminal 87 is considered a power-out terminal.
+It means through terminal 87, the 12-volt energy leaves the relay and goes to the component.

 5-Pin-Relay-Wiring-Diagram